 In their next act, 21 5pointz artists sued the developer in a landmark case that drew the attention of not only the street art community, but the international art world as well.
 This past winter, in February, the artists were awarded $6.7 million in compensation for the destruction of their creations.
 A landmark case, the Federal District Court in Brooklyn ruled that the real estate developer removed “the world’s largest open-air aerosol museum” and that the artists are owed the maximum amount for the developer’s respective damages caused.

-On October 1, 2018, the artists involved in that case are set to open a new museum in honor of 5pointz; astutely named the Museum of Street Art (MoSA).
+The artists involved in that case opened a new museum in honor of 5pointz; astutely named the Museum of Street Art (MoSA).
 This iteration is not open-air, and it is not entirely non-commercial either; surprisingly, it's located in another luxury development of sorts - New York's Citizen Bowery Hotel.
-Launching this month, the space will honor the legacy of the 5pointz artists, reuniting them once again to collectively create a new work for the public to enjoy.
+The space will honor the legacy of the 5pointz artists, reuniting them once again to collectively create a new work for the public to enjoy.

 In homage to 5pointz and this latest win for today's active street artists, we take a closer look at the history of street art with a review of five artists who employed street art vocabulary and graffiti in their work.
 These creators left their mark in more ways than one - shifting the public’s perception of what art can be.